 - Firstly, the sporozoites released from the female Anopheles mosquito’s salivary gland will penetrate the hepatic cell wall through some lysosomal enzymes.

-- Then, the sporozoites with harness the essential components of the liver cells to nourish itself.
-The sporozoites attained a large size are called as schizont.
+- Then, the sporozoites harness the liver cells’ essential components to nourish themselves.
+The sporozoites that attained a large size are called schizonts.

 - After that, a schizont will divide to increase its number and form cryptozoites.